 No additional flexibility.
 However, medical personnel and chaplains are subject to lawful capture.
 They may only resort to arms in self-defense or in defense of the wounded and sick in their charge when attacked in violation of the Geneva Convention.
 They must refrain from all aggressive action and may not use force to prevent their capture or that of their unit by the enemy.
 It is, on the other hand, perfectly legitimate for a medical unit to withdraw in the face of the enemy.

-Article II - I will never surrender of my own free will.
+- Article II - I will never surrender of my own free will.
 If in command, I will never surrender the members of my command while they still have the means to resist.

-Article III - If I am captured I will continue to resist by all means available.
+- Article III - If I am captured I will continue to resist by all means available.
 I will make every effort to escape and to aid others to escape.
 I will accept neither parole nor special favors from the enemy.

-Article IV - If I become a prisoner of war, I will keep faith with my fellow prisoners.
+- Article IV - If I become a prisoner of war, I will keep faith with my fellow prisoners.
 I will give no information or take part in any action which might be harmful to my comrades.
 If I am senior, I will take command.
 If not, I will obey the lawful orders of those appointed over me and will back them up in every way.

-Article V - When questioned, should I become a prisoner of war, I am required to give name, rank, service number, and date of birth.
+- Article V - When questioned, should I become a prisoner of war, I am required to give name, rank, service number, and date of birth.
 I will evade answering further questions to the utmost of my ability.
 I will make no oral or written statements disloyal to my country and its allies or harmful to their cause.

-Article VI - I will never forget that I am an American, fighting for freedom, responsible for my actions, and dedicated to the principles which made my country free.
+- Article VI - I will never forget that I am an American, fighting for freedom, responsible for my actions, and dedicated to the principles which made my country free.
 I will trust in my God and in the United States of America.